 Everyone begs for the recipe (in between shoving them in their mouths, of course).
-I also gobble them down– in fact, I probably gain 5 lbs every winter from those cookies alone.
-I loooove those cookies.
+I also gobble them down-- in fact, I probably gain 5 lbs every winter from those cookies alone.
+I can't stress it enough: I loooove those cookies.

 But these are not those cookies.